armadaproject/armada/docs/developer.md

 ```bash
 docker run -p 5432:5432 -e POSTGRES_PASSWORD=psw postgres
 ```
-Manually apply schema from `internal/lookout/repository/schema` (this will get automated in future version).
+Manually apply the schema from `internal/lookout/repository/schema` (this will get automated in a future version).

 Then run go application:
 ```bash